hurstdog/gcalstats/README.md

 This is a simple Apps Script for Spreadsheets and Calendar to pull data from your Google Calendar and report various statistics on it in the spreadsheet.

+This was inspired by a Google Eng Manager who wrote a similar script and shared it on the `eng-managers@` mailing list in the mid-2010s.
+Thanks :)

 ## Setup

   1 [Create a new spreadsheet](https://sheets.new/)